Family Pension Taxation Rules 2026: Exemptions & New Deductions

 Regular living expenses

-How are Commuted and Uncommuted Pensions Taxed?
+How are Commuted and Uncommuted Pension Taxed?

 The taxation of your pension greatly impacts your overall financial planning.
 Different rules apply to commuted and uncommuted pensions, affecting how much money you get to keep after taxes.
 It’s important to be aware of different income taxes on pensions to make informed decisions about your retirement benefits and tax responsibility.